 - Send event-related notifications to users or groups for media/sports/finance/gaming applications.

-- Push promotional contents to apps to engage and market to customers.
+- Push promotional contents to applications to engage and market to customers.

-- Notify users of enterprise events like new messages and work items.
+- Notify users of enterprise events such as new messages and work items.

 - Send codes for multi-factor authentication.

-Push notifications is a form of app-to-user communication where users of mobile apps are notified of certain desired information, usually in a pop-up or dialog box.
-Users can generally choose to view or dismiss the message, and choosing the former will open the mobile app that had communicated the notification.
+Push notifications are a form of app-to-user communication where users of mobile apps are notified of certain desired information, usually in a pop-up or dialog box on a mobile device.
+Users generally choose to view or dismiss the message; choosing the former opens the mobile application that communicated the notification.
 Some notifications are silent - delivered behind the scenes for the app to process and decide what to do.

-Push notifications is vital for consumer apps in increasing app engagement and usage, and for enterprise apps in communicating up-to-date business information.
-It is the best app-to-user communication because it is energy-efficient for mobile devices, flexible for the notifications senders, and available while corresponding apps are not active.
+Push notifications are vital for consumer apps in increasing app engagement and usage, and for enterprise apps in communicating up-to-date business information.
+It's the best app-to-user communication because it is energy-efficient for mobile devices, flexible for the notifications senders, and available when corresponding applications are not active.

-For more information on push notifications for a few popular platforms:
+For more information on push notifications for a few popular platforms, see the following topics:

 Push notifications are delivered through platform-specific infrastructures called Platform Notification Systems (PNSes).
-They offer barebone push functionalities to delivery message to a device with a provided handle, and have no common interface.
-To send a notification to all customers across the iOS, Android, and Windows versions of an app, the developer must work with APNS (Apple Push Notification Service), FCM (Firebase Cloud Messaging), and WNS (Windows Notification Service), while batching the sends.
+They offer basic push functionalities to deliver a message to a device with a provided handle, and have no common interface.
+To send a notification to all customers across the Android, iOS, and Windows versions of an app, the developer must work separately with Apple Push Notification Service (APNS), Firebase Cloud Messaging (FCM), and Windows Notification Service (WNS).

 At a high level, here is how push works:

-- The client app decides it wants to receive a notification, so it contacts the PNS for the target platform on which the app is running and requests a unique and temporary push handle.
-The handle type depends on the system (e.g. WNS has URIs while APNS has tokens).
+- An application wants to receive a notification, so it contacts the PNS for the target platform on which the app is running and requests a unique and temporary push handle.
+The handle type depends on the system (for example, WNS uses URIs while APNS uses tokens).

 - The PNS forwards the notification to the device specified by the handle.

-While PNSes are powerful, they leave much work to the app developer in order to implement even common push notification scenarios, such as broadcasting or sending push notifications to segmented users.
+PNSes are powerful.
+However, they leave much work to the app developer to implement even common push notification scenarios, such as broadcasting push notifications to segmented users.

-Push is one of the most requested features in mobile cloud services, because its working requires complex infrastructures that are unrelated to the app's main business logic.
-Some of the infrastructural challenges are:
+Sending push notifications requires complex infrastructure that is unrelated to the application's main business logic.
+Some of the infrastructure challenges are:

-- The backend needs to have complex and hard-to-maintain platform-dependent logic to send notifications to devices on various platforms as PNSes are not unified.
+- The backend requires complex and hard-to-maintain platform-dependent logic to send notifications to devices on various platforms, as PNSes are not unified.

-- Per PNS guidelines, device tokens must be refreshed upon every app launch.
-This means the backend is dealing with a large amount of traffic and database access just to keep the tokens up-to-date.
-When the number of devices grows to hundreds and thousands of millions, the cost of creating and maintaining this infrastructure is massive.
+- Per PNS guidelines, device tokens must be refreshed on every app launch.
+The backend deals with a large amount of traffic and database access just to keep the tokens up-to-date.
+When the number of devices grows to hundreds, thousands, or millions, the cost of creating and maintaining this infrastructure is massive.

 - Most PNSes do not support broadcast to multiple devices.
-This means a simple broadcast to a million devices results in a million calls to the PNSes.
+A simple broadcast to a million devices results in a million calls to the PNSes.
 Scaling this amount of traffic with minimal latency is nontrivial.

-- Though PNSes provide a way to send messages to devices, most apps notifications are targeted at users or interest groups.
-This means the backend must maintain a registry to associate devices with interest groups, users, properties, etc. This overhead adds to the time to market and maintenance costs of an app.
+- Though PNSes provide a way to send messages to devices, most app notifications are targeted at users or interest groups.
+The backend must maintain a registry to associate devices with interest groups, users, properties, etc. This overhead adds to the time to market and maintenance costs of an app.

-Notification Hubs eliminates all complexities associated with enabling push on your own.
-Its multi-platform, scaled-out push notification infrastructure reduces push-related codes and simplifies your backend.
+Notification Hubs eliminates all complexities associated with sending push notifications on your own from your app backend.
+Its multi-platform, scaled-out push notification infrastructure reduces push-related coding and simplifies your backend.
 With Notification Hubs, devices are merely responsible for registering their PNS handles with a hub, while the backend sends messages to users or interest groups, as shown in the following figure: